nehajyoti04/d8_activity_migration/Readme.txt

 Eg for tags, name value (field_tags or something else) in source should match source of destination. i.e source=>fields=>name should match process->field_tags->source value.

+In articles.xml of source files, categories were I think written incorrectly i.e instead of integer it was considered as string.
+Have corrected it as per my convenience & understanding and updated in this zip file.

 XML File
 ------------